-Eastern University uses Blackboard, one of today's best platforms, for the e-learning environment.
-Blackboard system is easy to navigate and is specifically designed for online and hybrid learning in today's classrooms.
+Eastern University uses Blackboard for the e-learning environment.
+The Blackboard system is easy to navigate and is specifically designed for online and hybrid learning in today's classrooms.
 This system allows students and faculty access to their courses anytime, anywhere.

-In order to access an Eastern University online course, your computer and internet service must meet minimum systerm requirements.
+In order to access an Eastern University online course, your computer and internet service must meet minimum system requirements.